 Further excellent reviews for Luís Tinoco’s The Blue Voice of the Water CD

-To open, Richard Hanlon, of MusicWeb International, notes that ‘the works on The Blue Voice of the Water are colourful, memorable and tautly written – I am especially impressed with Tinoco’s disciplined approach to his art – his melodic and rhythmic invention never seems to flag while he certainly knows how to move a piece forward without extravagant repetition.’
+For Liam Cagney from Gramophone, 'anyone who has spent time on the Algarve knows how rich and varied its maritime life is.
+In expanding upon his guiding metaphor for this collection of recent orchestral music, the Portuguese composer Luís Tinoco notes the orchestra’s allowance for field depth: the way in which, as in the sea, a surface instrumental gesture can lead to fathoms-deep expansion.'
+Further, in Richard Hanlon MusicWeb International article, it is noted in the opening that ‘the works on The Blue Voice of the Water are colourful, memorable and tautly written – I am especially impressed with Tinoco’s disciplined approach to his art – his melodic and rhythmic invention never seems to flag while he certainly knows how to move a piece forward without extravagant repetition.'

 For the title piece, The Blue Voice of the Water, Uwe Krusch from pizzicato accounts how here, Tinoco ‘traces the blue accent of the water.’
+Concerning the opening, Cagney describes how this section 'deftly melds the sounds of piano cluster, clarinet, cymbal and strings; the resultant orchestral aggregate recalls Ligeti without the atonal harshness and gives the impression of light glimpsed from far underwater.'
 Hanlon further writes that ‘ultimately it’s a marine tone poem built upon wave-like patterns and shapes.
 Tinoco builds motifs that rise and fall, connected by telling use of brass and percussion which is delicately handled in the main but can be forceful when required.
 The writing for timpani in particular is superbly assured, quite devoid of cliché and is thrillingly caught in this recording.
 Tinoco projects the timelessness and monumentality of the ocean most convincingly.
 He creates dynamic contrasts between fast, propulsive music and more elegiac string-led passages, occasionally and discreetly coloured by tiny, microtonal inflections.’

 For Tinoco’s Cello Concerto, Ricardo Vilares from Expressing music narrates how ‘the initial chords of the concerto, in slow motion and in pianissimo, draw a magical sound world, in the sphere of the dream, that will go through all the work, although sometimes it is interrupted, by dynamic peaks, then return to its calm origins, as in the first course, or threatening chords, in the second.'